-With more than 160,000 employees across 30 countries and trade becoming more restricted particularly for personal protective equipment, we knew this effort required a distributed manufacturing model across Asia, the Americas and Europe.
+With approximately 160,000 employees across 30 countries and trade becoming more restricted particularly for personal protective equipment, we knew this effort required a distributed manufacturing model across Asia, the Americas and Europe.
 We needed to mobilize manufacturing in 10 countries to reduce supply shortage risks.
 According to our calculations, we needed at least a million masks per week for our factory workers to help keep them safe.

 The first critical step was securing mask-making machines and getting them to all 10 locations at a time when conventional freight routes were limited.
 As this effort wasn’t as simple as just looking up a flight or train schedule, we tapped our operations team to devise a workaround.